-Technological advances have reduced the barriers of entry into the programming systems market.
+Technological advances have reduced the barriers of entry into the market in which we compete.
 We expect competition to increase from both established and emerging companies.
 If we fail to compete successfully against current and future sources of competition, our profitability and financial performance will be adversely impacted.